Berserker71130/paywallet-app1/README.md

 Enter default email and password

-# To make transactions in the homepage
+# To make transactions in the Dashboard Page

 Use the Test Fund Transfer form below, enter the necessary details, select currencies and click on the execute transfer button, a record of the most recent transactions will be displayed in the homepage, and more details in the transaction page.